What’s The Best Way To Promote My Self-Published Book?

 Great covers sell books.
 Homemade covers are an instant buyer turn-off.

-Remember that Google and Bing image search will index your cover.
+Remember that Google and Bing image searches will index your cover.
 So what better way to attract buyers than with a fantastic cover?

 A poor cover will fail to take advantage of this opportunity.

-So forget about using your expertise in creating a below-average cover using Microsoft Word.
+So, forget about using your expertise to create a below-average cover using Microsoft Word.
 Spend a little money on a professional book cover.

 advertise